London Drum

 Pink readers can usually be found on the platforms, or at the entrance to the platform stairs.

-Which is best: Oyster, contactless or travelcards?
+Which is best: Oyster cards, contactless or travelcards?

 Contactless card, Oyster card and travelcard